zerothi/sisl/README.md

 The sisl toolbox provides a simple API for manipulating, constructing and creating tight-binding matrices in a standard and uniform way.
-Secondly it provides easy interfaces for creating and calculating band-structures of simple tight-binding models as well as interfacing to more advanced DFT utilities.
+Secondly, it provides easy interfaces for creating and calculating band-structures of simple tight-binding models as well as interfacing to more advanced DFT utilities.

 sisl may also be used together with the [ASE][ase] environment.

-sisl provides an interface to [TBtrans][tbtrans] and thus enables the calculation of transport using the Green function method and easily allows calculation of tight-binding systems of more than 500,000 atoms.
+sisl provides an interface to [TBtrans][tbtrans] and enables the calculation of transport using the non-equilibrium Green function method and easily allows calculation of tight-binding systems of more than 500,000 atoms.

 ## Downloading and installation ##